Michael is clerked primarily by Paul Eeles, Clare Sabido, Jennifer Pooler and Emma Bell.

 reflections

-I remained a lawyer because, as clichéd as it sounds, I enjoy making a real difference to clients’ lives.
-Twenty years of guiding lay and professional clients through Inquests and injury claims of every severity, can easily engender insensitivity or cynicism.
-However, it just as often humbles you, and reminds you to appreciate all the things in life that are all too easily taken for granted.
+I remained a lawyer because, as clichéd as it sounds, I enjoy making a real difference to clients’ lives, whether families or professionals in healthcare.
+Decades of guiding lay and professional clients through Inquests and injury claims of every severity and value, can easily engender insensitivity or cynicism.
+However, I just as often find it humbling, reminding me to appreciate all the things so easily taken for granted.
+I’m often in the lives of my clients for just a few months or years, whilst they are navigating frequently life-changing events.
+The least they deserve is that I will do everything in my power to protect their interests and fight their corner with everything at my disposal.

 A fundamental skill for any Counsel, is the ability to appreciate all perspectives in a case.
-It is all too easy to develop ‘tunnel-vision’ when engrossed in litigation; so having the capability and experience to act on behalf of claimants, defendants, and all interested parties in your chosen area, allows you to more easily understand your opponents, their objectives, and their weaknesses, and by extension, how to achieve the best result for your own clients.
+It is all too easy to develop ‘tunnel-vision’ when engrossed in litigation; and so having the capability and experience to act on behalf of claimants, defendants, and all interested parties in your chosen area, allows you to more easily understand your opponents, their objectives, and their weaknesses; and by extension, how to achieve the best result for your own client.

 Life-lessons learned on the way: For me, the ‘job’ is and always has been about the people I’m lucky enough to work with.
-The quality of those individual interactions with lay and professional clients, judges, experts, and work colleagues, is often reward in itself; as is the satisfaction of fighting ‘tooth and nail’ to protect your client’s interests.
+The quality of those individual interactions, with lay and professional clients, judges, experts, and work colleagues, is often reward in itself; as is the satisfaction of fighting ‘tooth and nail’ for your client.
 And just as importantly, “remember to be nice to everyone you meet on the way up…”

 Professional memberships